inadarei/docker-staticweb/README.md

 alias servehttp="docker run -d -v $PWD:/www -p 7878:8000 irakli/staticwebsite"
 ```

-However, in this case you will only be able to serve one folder at a time, since you cannot bind two servers on the same port (which may not be a problem).
+However, in this case you will only be able to serve one folder at a time, since you cannot bind two servers on the same port.